-- Press the car symbol in the bottom bar and go to Settings. - Go to Connectivity \rightarrow Bluetooth. - Press the Bluetooth tethering symbol 🔊 for the phone that you want to share the internet connection from. - Press Accept to continue with the tethering activation. - The Bluetooth tethering symbol changes colour, indicating that tethering is now active.
+- 9 Go to Connectivity → Bluetooth. - 3 Press the Bluetooth tethering symbol 🖇 for the phone that you want to share the internet connection from. - 4 Press Accept to continue with the tethering activation. - > The Bluetooth tethering symbol changes colour, indicating that tethering is now active.